 To completely turn off notifications, even from an extension:

-- Click the three dots button in the upper right-hand corner of the Chrome menu to enter the Settings menu.
+- Click the Menu button (three dots) on the right upper corner of the screen.

 For more granular control, you can use this menu to manipulate the individual items.
 Note that the items with a jigsaw puzzle piece icon are enforced by an extension, so you would have to figure out which extension first and then remove it.
 But for the ones with the three dots behind them, you can click on the dots to open this context menu: